 The Journal of Food Law & Policy is now accepting articles for consideration for the Fall 2023 and Spring 2024 issues.
 The Journal will accept rolling submissions to fill available publication spots as needed.
 Acceptance will be determined by the Board of Editors of the Journal.

 Founded in 2005, the student-edited Journal of Food Law & Policy at the University of Arkansas School of Law in Fayetteville, Arkansas, is a recognized leader in publishing articles and essays on law and policy issues that impact our food system.
 The Journal's work is supported by the other aspects of the Law School's expertise including the LL.M.
 Program in Agricultural and Food Law, the Indigenous Food & Agriculture Initiative, and the Food & Agriculture Impact Project.

-Staff editors at the Journal will begin work on the issue in January with an anticipated publication date of May 2023.
 The Journal is published online through the University of Arkansas ScholarWorks, on Westlaw, and on HeinOnline.
 A printed issue is also published approximately six weeks after online publication.
 Reprinted copies are available to authors and the full issue is available by subscription or for the single-issue price of $20.

 Submissions should be emailed, attached as a Word document, to email@example.com along with a resume or short form CV.
 An abstract is encouraged but optional.
 For questions, email firstname.lastname@example.org.